Grants Process in Humble ISD

-Send completed proposal to the Office of Community Development.
+Send completed proposal to the Office of Community Engagement.

-The Office of Community Development forwards grant to funding agency on behalf of the district.
+The Office of Community Engagement forwards grant to funding agency on behalf of the district.

 Send ten (10) days prior to deadline.

-If the Superintendents signature is required, is a district-wide grant, or is funded on a reimbursement basis, the required signatures will be obtained by the Office of Community Development.
+If the Superintendent's signature is required, is a district-wide grant, or is funded on a reimbursement basis, the required signatures will be obtained by the Office of Community Engagement.